ianmarshall007/ianmarshall007.github.io/_posts/2017-02-25-wife-schedules-a-secret-sexy-sensual-massage.markdown

 - sexy sensual massage
 - therapist
 - worked
+description: How a wife enjoys a secret sexy sensual massage without her husband knowing about it.
 ---

 “I have a meeting today at 2:30 PM, and I won’t be able to use my phone during that time.
 It’ll be about an hour to an hour and a half.”
 Becca informed her husband.
 Of course, she didn’t really have a meeting, she was just tired of his constant whining and in dire need of a break.
 She had scheduled a full body secret sexy sensual massage in Cape Town with a professional male massage therapist.